Barefoot v. Estelle: Dissent

 Justice Blackmun wrote a scathing dissent stressing the unreliability of the expert testimony: "when the Court knows full well that psychiatrists' predictions of dangerousness are specious, there can be no excuse for imposing on the defendant, on the pain of his life, the heavy burden or convincing a jury of laymen of the fraud".

 Although Blackmun upheld the constitutionality of the death penalty in Furman v.
 Georgia, and for 13 years never dissented in a death penalty case, he was so outraged the Court would allow medical testimony "so unreliable and unprofessional that is violates the canons of medical ethics" that his dissent Barefoot v.
 Estelle is recognized as a shift of his vote for death penalty cases.
 He dissented again in Darden v.
 Wainwright and, near the end of his tenure, Blackmun said he felt "morally and intellectually obligated simply to concede that the death penalty experiment has failed".

-Reaction

-William S. Geimer said the Supreme Court was acting deceptively: "Ostensibly seeking to monitor the fair administration of the death penalty...the 1983-1984 decisions demonstrate that litigants who sought to show that the penalty could not be administered in compliance with the 1976 mandates was chasing a chimera."